lgp171188/launchpad/lib/lp/bugs/stories/guided-filebug/xx-bug-reporting-tools.rst

 the bug to Launchpad.

 There is no API for uploading blobs, thus they need to do a HTTP POST to a web form to upload debug data.
-There are several verions of Apport out there depending on the field names on +storeblob, so it's important that those names (including the name of the button) doesn't change.
+There are several versions of Apport out there depending on the field names on +storeblob, so it's important that those names (including the name of the button) doesn't change.
 The lines that are important not to change are marked with a "Don't change!"